 NEW BLOG: Will Ontario pave paradise to build a new multi-billion dollar parking lot?

 Download a copy of the map below to explore and zoom into.

 WHAT’S AT RISK:

-Instead of wasting money on a redundant toll highway, Ontario should invest in public transit close to where most people work and live.
+Instead of wasting money on a destructive and unnecessary highway, Ontario should do the following to meet the region’s transportation needs for people and goods.

 - Committed public transit investment including full GO Regional Express Rail on the Kitchener and Milton corridors, a new GO corridor to Bolton, and increased bus rapid transit or light rail transit in Brampton and Vaughan